rootslab/syllabus/Readme.md

      * A collection of Redis commands mix-ins.
      */
     commands : { .. }

+    /* NOTE: methods below exist only in develop mode. */

     /*
      * Get some infos about a command.